mitre/multiscanner/docs/use/web-ui.rst

    :alt: Analytics Page
 ..

  The table lists samples, with those that have very similar ssdeep hashes grouped together.
 Other analytics will be added in the future.
-For more information, see the :ref:`analytics` section.
+For more information, see the `analytics`_ section.

+.. _analytics: analytics